AfterShockz Titanium headphones – review

 Bass in your face

-You can actually feel low-frequency sound reverberating through your head, though we’re only talking a slight sensation, and nothing overwhelmingly uncomfortable.
+You can actually feel low-frequency sound reverberating through your head, though we’re only talking about a slight sensation, and nothing overwhelmingly uncomfortable.
 However, the AfterShockz Titanium headphones do have an issue with volume.
-If you wear them around your home or office, they perform brilliantly, allowing you to hear and feel music, and also hear conversations happening around you.
+If you wear them around your home or office, they perform brilliantly, allowing you to hear and feel the music, and also hear conversations happening around you.
 They also link to the phone via Bluetooth, so they are completely wireless, giving you the freedom to walk about 10 m from the phone.
 However, in busy and loud environments, it’s sometimes difficult to hear the music.

 However, where the AfterShockz Titanium headphones really fall down is through the slightly loose fitting on the neckband.
 The neckband appears to protrude rather too much and moves during exercise.
 That’s despite a tiny 36g weight.
 We were also disappointed by its short six-hour battery life.
 So while we love the innovations inside the AfterShockz Titanium headphones, and we will definitely keep an ear on bone conduction in the future, we’re not convinced that this is the finished article.